uvaai/pdp/_schedules/1 Fall 2022/index.md

 are generally much less likely to be granted.

-If you are done with all the material for the module before the day of the deadline, you should show your assignments to a TA *during practical assistance*.
+If you are done with all the material for the module before the day of the deadline, you should show your assignments to a TA by asking a question *during practical assistance*.
 The TA will check if they agree every element has been properly completed, and if so you'll be granted exemption from the attendance checks for the rest of the module.